sebastiaanvisser/sebastiaanvisser.github.com/src/post/2013/may/28/towards-a-better-haskell-package.markdown

 * *Don't hide big impact changes behind minor bumps.* Some changes are major but don't change the API, be careful with those.
 Silently changing a network request timeout to a tenth of it's original value in a minor upgrade might break the user's network stack.
-Fixing an encoding bug that has been the package for years?
+Fixing an encoding bug that has been in the package for years?
 Chances are someone assumed this was intended and now has a double encoding bug.
 Be explicit.